Stay comfortable and agile on the trail with the best hiking shoes for men and women. From day trips to thru-hikes

-It’s no surprise that the Merrell Moab 2 Ventilator ($100) is one of the top-selling hiking shoes.
+It’s no surprise the Merrell Moab 2 Ventilator ($110) is one of the top-selling hiking shoes.
 The side ventilation keeps feet cool during warm-weather hikes.
 And the leather and mesh hold up well through rocky scrambles, long day hikes, and multiday adventures.

 We like that they provide some of the stability and traction generally found in a hiking boot with the low-top freedom of a shoe.

-They retail for $100 but can often be found for less (we’ve seen them as low as $74 depending on the size and color).
+They retail for $110, but we’ve seen them as low as $74 depending on the size and color.
 They’re also available in a waterproof version.